Centurion Clubs Around The World

 100 mile distance, thus earning badges C1-C19.
 The second annual

-qualifying event will be held in Cape Town, South Africa, on 21-22
+qualifying event was held in Cape Town, South Africa, on 21-22

 October 2017, and it also saw multiple finishers, with a further 10 new